 Scream anything as loud as you can and wait for a few moments.
 Your voice echoes through the surroundings and you can hear it back.

 Kids enjoy this a lot and love to repeat it many times.
 So, don’t miss this place if you are visiting along with kids.
 It is situated at an altitude of 600 ft and is quite popular as a picnic destination.

 5. Kundala Lake

-Kundala water reservoir was created due to the construction of Kundala dam on the Periyar river.
-The dam and reservoir have become one of the major tourist places in Munnar and attract a large number of tourists.
+The Kundala water reservoir was created due to the construction of Kundala Dam on the Periyar river.
+The dam and the reservoir have become one of the major tourist places in Munnar and draw a large number of tourists.

 Many types of boating options are available to choose from, such as pedal boat, speed boat and shikara boat.
 You can also try horse riding here.
 It is a perfect place to relax and spend some moments in the lap of nature.

 You may also like: 20 Major Lakes in India That Will Amaze You.